ruohoruotsi/awesome-music-production/readme.md

     with an artist's sketchbook (iOS only).
 - [Dragonfly Reverb] - Open source audio effects for Linux, macOS, and Windows.
 - [Fluajho] - Simple SF2 soundfont host and player for Linux.
+- [JJazzLab] - Easily generate dynamic backing tracks for any song.
 - [IXI Programs] - Apps for creating musical instruments and environments.
 - [KXStudio] - Collection of applications and plugins for audio production.
 - [Laborejo] - MIDI sequencer based on classical music notation.